Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Deck Nook

-Sometimes the garden works better when plants frame the space instead of filling it.
-Built-in planters around a small deck keep greenery contained.
+Sometimes the garden works better when plants frame the space instead of filling every inch.
+Built-in planters around a small deck keep all the greenery contained while leaving you somewhere to actually sit.

-Use tropical shrubs or banana plants for height, then add a single small tree as a focal point to soften the hard lines.
+Use tropical shrubs or banana plants for height, add one small tree as your main focal point, and let everything soften the hard deck edges without taking over.

 @studio.vrde